Platform Engineering: Building Internal Developer Platforms That Developers Actually Want to Use

 - Higher total cost of ownership

-AWS Services for Platform Engineering
+AWS Services for Platform Engineering#

-AWS Proton (Note: Discontinued October 7, 2026)
+AWS Proton (Note: being discontinued on October 7, 2026)

 - Managed service for infrastructure template vending